gigatoride/steemradar.js/README.md

 A JavaScript library for scanning Steem blockchain (beta).

-##### Note: this repo still in beta some commands may changed and will be updated in documentation.
+##### Note: this repo still in beta some commands may change and will be updated in the documentation.

 ## Usage